 Whether objects are case-sensitive or not is partly determined by the underlying operating system.
-Unix-based systems are case-sensitive, Windows is not, while Mac OS X is usually not, but can be if UFS volumes are used.
+Unix-based systems are case-sensitive, Windows is not, while Mac OS X is usually case-insensitive by default, but devices can be configured as case-sensitive using Disk Utility.

 Log file group name are case sensitive.